Cosmian/kms/crate/cli/README.md

 This value will be compute by the CLI and compared against the values obtain from the quote and the remote attestation.

-If the value is altered, it could mean that you are not using the *Cosmian* KMS in the *Cosmian* infrastructure.
+If the value is altered, it could mean that you are not using the *Cosmian* KMS in the *Cosmian* infrastructures.
 You shouldn't proceed and you should report that incident to us.

 #### `mr_enclave`